Pharmacy Floor Technician (Contract-to-Hire)

 Key Responsibilities

-Manually package medications and related materials as required
+Manually package materials and products as needed

-Maintain cleanliness and organization of designated workstation areas
+Maintain clean and organized workstation areas

-Comply with all applicable federal, state, and local regulations, including HIPAA
+Follow all applicable government regulations, including HIPAA

-Adhere to departmental policies related to safety, attendance, and dress code
+Comply with departmental policies related to safety, attendance, and dress code

 Perform other duties as assigned